Search This Blog

 It is not the time to watch our back, watch our words, or budge up.

 We spent so long squeezing ourselves into ever-smaller, apologetic corners.
-We have cramp, dead legs.
+We have cramp, dead legs, and a need for space.

 I am so beyond exhausted, I here write, at length, on what happened to me when I was placed in a hostel with a trans identifying - convicted paedophile - male, and the catalogue of abuse which preceded it.